SeviJordi/WGS_to_AMR/README.md

 ## Output

-The output a CSV file with 4 columns.
-The genome ID retrived from the genome file, the antibiotic for wich the prediction is made, the probability of resistance, and the R/S prediction based on a probability threshold.
+The output a CSV file with 23 columns.
+The genome ID retrived from the genome file,  the probability of resistance for each antibiotic and the R/S prediction based on a probability threshold for each antibiotic.
 You can find an example of the output in [output.csv](.test/output.csv)